denoland/deno-lambda/README.md

 It's good practice to reference the trigger's type in the handler, for example:
 APIGateway use `APIGatewayProxyEvent` and `APIGatewayProxyResult`, SQS use `SQSEvent`, etc.

+_Note: Despite there being multiple interfaces with the `Context` suffix, the second handler argument must be `Context`.
+These other interfaces can be accessed from the first argument (the event), for example `event.requestContext` of an `APIGatewayProxyEvent`._

 ## How to deploy